-In 1983, Howard Lutnick was hired at Cantor Fitzgerald, where he was mentored by the firm's founder, B. Gerald Cantor.
+In 1983, Howard Lutnick was hired at Cantor Fitzgerald by B. Gerald Cantor.

-In December 1990, Howard Lutnick was appointed as Cantor's successor in the event of his death.
+By December 1990, Lutnick was appointed Cantor's successor in the event of his death.

-In 1990, Lutnick became the president and chief executive officer of Cantor Fitzgerald.
+In 1990, Lutnick became president and chief executive of Cantor Fitzgerald.

 In 1991, after a failed attempt by Cantor Fitzgerald's president to oust him, Lutnick became the firm's chief executive and president.

-In March 1996, Lutnick and his division, CF Group Management, filed a lawsuit in Delaware to enforce the succession plan, alleging Cantor lacked mental capacity.
+In March 1996, Lutnick and his division, CF Group Management, filed a lawsuit in Delaware to enforce the succession plan, arguing that Cantor did not possess "sufficient mental capacity" to understand the legal documents he was signing.

-In 1996, Howard Lutnick was appointed as the chairman of Cantor Fitzgerald after Cantor's death.
-He then invested in technology, founding the eSpeed electronic trading platform.
+In 1996, Howard Lutnick was appointed chairman of Cantor Fitzgerald after Cantor's death.

-In September 1998, Cantor Fitzgerald began electronic trading for futures contracts on Treasury bonds and notes and invested in developing eSpeed.
+In September 1998, Cantor Fitzgerald began electronic trading for futures contracts on Treasury bonds and notes, developing eSpeed, an electronic trading platform.

 By September 2001, eSpeed had created four dozen marketplaces, including TradeSpark, an exchange for natural gas and electricity.

-In October 2001, after the September 11 attacks, Lutnick established the Cantor Fitzgerald Relief Fund, which began donating US$5,000 to families of victims with one or more children.
+In October 2001, the Cantor Fitzgerald Relief Fund began donating US$5,000 to families of victims of the September 11 attacks with one or more children.

 In February 2002, Cantor Fitzgerald announced it would divide US$4.9 million in profit to survivors of the September 11 attacks.